Raskoshinskii/AI-Projects/Machine_Learning/ENG/TeleCom_Churn_Prediction/README.md

 ### Model Hyperparameters Optimization
 The final model is: `Gradient Boosting Classifier`

 The selection of model hyperparameters was carried out using the **Bayesian approach**, using the module `HyperOpt`.
-The number of parameters for the model is large, so using the standard `GridSearchCV` would be very **time consuming.** The hyperparameter tweak only slightly improved the quality.
+The number of parameters for the model is large, so using the standard `GridSearchCV` would be very **time-consuming.** The hyperparameter tweak only slightly improved the quality.
 The quality of the final solution was `ROC-AUC: 0.7364 (CV)`

 Switching to `CatBoost` and optimizing its hyperparameters allowed to take (currently <a href='https://www.kaggle.com/c/telecom-clients-prediction2/leaderboard'>7th place</a> with the score: `0.73128`)